Robert A. Fishman

 - Member of the Massachusetts Chapter of NAIOP, the Commercial Real Estate Development Association

 - Chaired NAIOP's Public Affairs Committee and represented NAIOP on both the Governor’s Zoning Reform Task Force and recent proposed zoning legislation.
-Bob has received NAIOP’s Public Affairs award three times for his work on legislative and administrative matters of importance to the real estate industry.
+Bob has received NAIOP’s Public Affairs award three times for his work on legislative and administrative matters of importance to the real estate industry and, in 2016, the Champion Award in recognition of his exceptional advocacy benefiting the real estate industry.

 - Adjunct professor at Boston University Law School (transactional clinic), Suffolk Law School (Advanced Real Estate Transactions) and also has taught at Harvard Law School and Boston College Law School

-- Member of the Urban Land Institute, Boston Advisory Board
+- Member of the Urban Land Institute, Boston District Council

 - Member of the Advisory Board of the Taubman Center for State and Local Government at Harvard’s Kennedy School of Government and Executive Chair of the Advisory Board of the School of Public Policy and Urban Affairs at Northeastern University